RosenUrkov/React-Demo/README.md

 # React-Demo
-Sample demos for learning react setup and fundamentals
+Sample demos for learning React setup and fundamentals